gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 * SLA status and SLA breaches
 * regional and product-level operational issues

-The dashboard is designed to support quick decision-making, similar to how an operations team would monitor production output, rejects, delays, and process deviations.
+The dashboard is designed to support quick decision-making, similar to how an operations team would monitor production output, rejects, delays, process deviations, and quality issues.

 ## Tools Used

 * Power BI Service
+* Power BI report export (`.pbix`)
 * DAX
 * Data modeling
 * SQL validation logic